 The OPTIONS Program provides care and support services to elderly and / or disabled Tennessee residents in their homes.
-Services include personal care, meals, and assistance maintaining the home.
-These are provided free of charge to persons under certain income levels.
-Individuals with incomes exceeding those levels pay for services based on a sliding scale.
+Services include personal care, meals, and assistance maintaining one’s home.
+These services are provided free of charge to persons under certain income levels.
+Individuals with income exceeding those levels pay for services based on a sliding scale.
 If a co-payment is charged, the fees are well less than would be if one were required to purchase the services from a home care provider directly.

 Each applicant is assessed to determine what their care needs and functionality limitations are, and also to ascertain the amount of care that can reasonably be provided by their family members given the financial resources they have.
 Once these factors have been considered, a care plan is created.
 Re-assessments of care requirements and revisions of care plans occur annually at a minimum.

 OPTIONS also allows for “self-direction care”.
 Using this option, friends and family members (but not spouses) can be hired to provide personal care.

 OPTIONS program eligibility is based on a combination of factors.
 First and foremost, the applicant must be a Tennessee state resident.
 Persons aged 60 and older must require assistance to perform their Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL) as certified by a medical professional.
 These include actions, such as mobility, toiletry, hygiene, dressing, light housekeeping, and cooking.
 Persons between the ages of 18 and 60 must be disabled as determined by the Office of Social Security.

 The candidate’s financial asset information is requested on the application.
 Having “countable assets” greater than the Medicaid limit of $2,000 does not preclude participation.
 However, priority may be given to those persons with assets less than these limits.